-Study abroad in Poland guide for international students; List of low tuition universities in Poland, Tuition fees, cost of living, admission requirements and how to apply are what we are going to discuss now.
+A guide for foreign students to study abroad in Poland; a list of low tuition universities in Poland, tuition fees, living costs, admission requirements and method of application are what we will discuss now.

 Before, Poland was not on the mind of many international students as a study abroad destinations, because it did not offer English-taught programs and the cost of living and studying in even student cities in Poland was very high.